jussi-kalliokoski/audiolib.js/readme.md

 // You can adjust mix or other properties of the chain simply as it were an array. fx[0].mix = 0.75;

+// If you are used to buffer based approach (for example DSP.js) and don't need to do any raw manipulation, all the effects can be used as buffer based too. var bufFx = audioLib.Delay/* or any effect */.createBufferBased(channelCount, /* the parameters needed by the specific effect */);

+bufFx.append(buffer);

 ```

 Node.JS